 The Fellowships will last five months.
-Because of the nature of the funding, successful applicants must be available to take up the fellowship at the beginning of October 2024.
+Because of the nature of the funding, successful applicants must be available to take up the fellowship by January 2025 at the earliest or by the end of June 2025 at the latest.
 Fellows will receive a stipend of £2,000 per month; this may be used as a contribution towards travel and/or accommodation costs during the Fellowship, though residence in London is not a requirement of these posts.
 Payment will be made in two instalments during the course of the Fellowship, at commencement and in month 3.
 The overall payment is £10,000 or pro rata if the fellowship is terminated early.
 Some additional funding will be available to support events and activities.